merwynpgithub/lotide/README.md

   `_.eqObjects({ a: "1", b: "2" }, { b: "2", a: "1" }) // true` <br />
   This function takes 2 objects as arguments and returns a boolean value if the key/value pairs are similar.
   * [assertObjectsEqual.js](/assertObjectsEqual.js) <br />
+  `_.assertObjectsEqual({ a: "1", b: "2" }, { b: "2", a: "1" }) // ✓ Assertion Passed:  { a: '1', b: '2' } === { b: '2', a: '1' }` <br />
   This function leverages on eqObjects and writes a test to show if the assertion passes or fails.
-There is a mention to use utils.inspect() which converts objects to strings (similar to JSON.stringify()) but I did not use string interpolation and hence avoided using utils.inspect().
+There is a mention to use utils.inspect() which converts objects to strings (similar to JSON.stringify()) but hasn't been used.
+This function logs, doesn't return a value.
   * [map.js](/map.js) <br />
   This function is our own implementation of Array.map() method which takes a callback function and returns an array subject to the function called on every element of the input array.
   * [takeUntil.js](/takeUntil.js) <br />